moraditya/FlowSentinel/README.md

 # NIDS Platform

 Real-time network anomaly detection platform with live packet capture, PCAP replay, and benchmarked unsupervised baselines across two modern IDS datasets.
+See here: http://18.117.98.102:3000/

 The system captures live traffic, learns what "normal" looks like from the user's own baseline, and flags unusual flows using an Isolation Forest.
 Five unsupervised detection methods are benchmarked against a supervised ceiling on UNSW-NB15 and CIC-IDS-2018.
 A PCAP replay engine enables deterministic demos without root access.